 - Plan your journey to ExCeL London in good time; our article above contains useful information to help you to do so.

 - You will have a 24-hour period in which to open your assessment.
 Once the assessment has been opened, you will have a pre-set period of time to complete the assessment, which will begin counting down once the assessment has been opened.
 Any additional time granted by your PAA will be included in full for this form of assessment.

 - The deadline for submission will be 24 hours from the date and time on your timetable.
 You can open and submit your assessment at any time within the 24 hours provided.
 You are not expected to spend any longer on your assessment than the original allowed time.
 In this instance, additional time granted by your PAA arrangements will NOT be applied.

 Where should I take/study for my exams?

-If you need access to a laptop and Mifi stick, you can request to borrow IT equipment from King's.
+If you need access to a laptop, you can request to borrow IT equipment from King's.

 If you are experiencing difficulties with accessing online learning and resources or issues with hardware, please contact the IT Service Desk.
 Please read our article What can I expect during my online exam? for guidance on contacting IT with technical issues with online exams.

 Looking after your wellbeing throughout the assessment period

 It’s normal to experience stress and anxiety as you prepare to take an exam or complete an assessment.
 We’ve shared some helpful tips to help you combat stress during this time.